Rebecca Adamson - Founder and President

 Above all else, Rebecca loves spending time hanging out with her dogs, Jack and Cajun, and playing with her grandsons.

-Jacqueline Tiller is Tlingit Indian and Filipino.
+Jackie Tiller is Tlingit Indian and Filipino.
 She was born and raised in Southeast Alaska where she began her professional life working as an assistant for her tribal economic development office.
 She joined First Peoples Worldwide in 2007 as the office coordinator, helping to bring structure and systems to the organization, with emphasis on the then-nascent Keepers of the Earth Fund.
-She accepted the Grants and Internship Coordinator position in 2010.
-Before joining First Peoples, Jackie worked in progressively responsible positions in the grantmaking department of the US-based First Nations Development Institute to meet the needs of Native American tribes and nonprofit groups.
-As the Associate Director of Training and Technical Assistance, she provided training, technical assistance, and referrals to Native community projects across the US.
+She accepted the Grants and Internship Coordinator position in 2010, and moved into the Administrative Manager position in March 2014.
+Before joining First Peoples, Jackie worked for over a decade in progressively responsible positions in the grantmaking department of US-based First Nations Development Institute, meeting the financial, training, technical and information needs of Native American tribes and nonprofit groups.
+As the Associate Director of Training and Technical Assistance, she was actively engaged in grant decision-making, and providing training, technical assistance, and referrals to Native community projects across the US.
 She is a past board member of Native Americans in Philanthropy and the Community Food Security Coalition, and has participated on several Federal grant review panels advocating for Indigenous community projects.
 Her educational background is in business management and administration.

 Nick Pelosi - Corporate Engagement Associate